Christmas pudding: a rich history

 Christmas pudding today

 Old traditions such as plum puddings, the 13-ingredient puddings and the Victorian superstitions have mostly disappeared today.
 Now, recipes are creative with flavours and add twists on the conventional pudding – they could contain cranberries, apple, lemon, rum, ginger and even chocolate.
-Hiding coins or bones in the pudding mixture is also considered unhygienic and risky.
-No one wants a surprise visit to A&E on the big day.
+Hiding coins or bones in the pudding mixture is also uncommon – no one wants a surprise visit to A&E on the big day after all.

 However, some rituals persist.
-Stir-Up Sunday, which this year falls on 25 November, remains a popular time to make Christmas pudding, feeding it with boozy fruit, and most families will set it alight on Christmas Day.
+Stir-Up Sunday, which this year falls on 21 November, remains a popular time to make Christmas pudding.
+It's then fed with boozy fruit until Christmas so it can be set alight on Christmas Day.

 Be the first to comment